Cassiopeia (train): Route

 The train changed direction at Aomori and Hakodate.

 Northbound trains to Sapporo departed from Ueno after 16:00, and called at Ōmiya, Utsunomiya, Kōriyama, Fukushima, Sendai, Ichinoseki, and Morioka.
 The first stop in Hokkaido was at Hakodate at 05:00 the following day, with arrival in Sapporo around 09:30.
 Southbound trains to Ueno departed from Sapporo after 16:00; the first stop after leaving Hokkaido was at Sendai, around 04:30 the following day, and the arrival time at Ueno Station around 09:30.

-Trains departed three times per week, with more departures during holiday periods.
+The original Cassiopeia departed three times per week, with more departures during holiday periods.

 Rolling stock

+The train is formed of twelve E26 series sleeping cars, including a lounge car at the Sapporo end and a deluxe suite at the Ueno end.
+The locomotive power for charter services is provided by JR Freight, which include Class EF81 dual-voltage locomotives or Class EF64 locomotives from Ueno to Aomori, Class EH800 AC electric locomotives for the Seikan Tunnel and Class DF200 diesel locomotives for non-electrified routes in Hokkaido.

+Former rolling stock

-The train was formed of twelve E26 series sleeping cars, including a lounge car at the Sapporo end and a deluxe suite at the Ueno end.
-The train was hauled by a JR East Tabata-based Class EF510-500 dual-voltage electric locomotive between Ueno and Aomori, by a JR Hokkaido ED79 AC electric locomotive between Aomori and Hakodate, and by a pair of JR Hokkaido DD51 diesel locomotives between Hakodate and Sapporo.
+The original train was hauled by a JR East Tabata-based Class EF510-500 dual-voltage electric locomotive between Ueno and Aomori, by a JR Hokkaido ED79 AC electric locomotive between Aomori and Hakodate, and by a pair of JR Hokkaido DD51 diesel locomotives between Hakodate and Sapporo.
 Prior to June 2010, the services were hauled by JR East Class EF81 dual-voltage electric locomotives.

 Formation

 Accommodation and fares

-The Cassiopeia consisted of all type "A" accommodation, all specific to this particular train.
-A flat fee was charged for all rooms, regardless of starting or ending location.
-Accommodation rates ranged from about ¥27,000 for a Cassiopeia Twin room to ¥51,000 for a Cassiopeia Suite.
+The Cassiopeia consists of all type "A" accommodation, all specific to this particular train.
+A flat fee is charged for all rooms, regardless of starting or ending location.
+Accommodation rates range from about ¥27,000 for a Cassiopeia Twin room to ¥51,000 for a Cassiopeia Suite.

-The other fares, the basic fare and limited express fare, were based on distance.
-For tourists using the Japan Rail Pass, the basic fare did not have to be paid.
-However, there was a charge of about ¥5,500 each way for travelling on a section of railroad not owned by Japan Railways between Morioka and Aomori.
+The other fares, the basic fare and limited express fare, are based on distance.
+For tourists using the Japan Rail Pass during the original service, the basic fare did not have to be paid.
+However, there is a charge of about ¥5,500 each way for travelling on a section of railroad not owned by Japan Railways between Morioka and Aomori.

 History

-The Cassiopeia service first ran on 16 July 1999.
+The Cassiopeia service from Ueno to Sapporo first ran on 16 July 1999.

 From the start of the revised timetable on 17 March 2012, smoking was banned in the restaurant car of Cassiopeia services.